-Zakat means to purify; because, according to the Islamic faith, one’s wealth and property are not pure unless the owner shares a divinely appointed proportion with people in need.
-The principle of Zakat also purifies one’s heart of greed and selfishness.
-Whereas the humanistic love of wealth is natural, Zakat is intended to free Muslims from the excessive and all-consuming love of money and selfish desire; teaching self-discipline.
+Zakat in Islam means to purify; because, according to the Islamic faith, one’s wealth and property are not pure unless the owner shares a divinely appointed proportion with people in need.
+The principle of Zakat in Islam also purifies one’s heart of greed and selfishness.
+Whereas the humanistic love of wealth is natural, Zakat in Islam is intended to free Muslims from the excessive and all-consuming love of money and selfish desire; teaching self-discipline.

 “Take, [O, Muhammad], from their wealth a charity by which you purify them and cause them increase and invoke [Allah’s blessings] upon them.
 Indeed, your invocations are reassurance for them.
 And Allah is Hearing and Knowing” (Quran 9:103)